jamiemcstay/Let-s-play-dice/README.md

 For the font I chose jetBrains mono, as its clear with distinct characters and is sufficient in updating the user as to gameflow and information.

+#### Icons

+I used font awesome dice for the dice in my design as looked really nice as part aesthetic.

+#### Structure

+I built this program desktop first, and used google developer tools to modify my approach to styling on smaller screens.

 ## User Stories

 > As a user I want a fun game to play.